 The following figure shows the requirements that form the energy rating compliance option.
 To meet the WOH requirements using this option, a WOH energy rating is required and is shaded purple below.

-For houses, the details are contained in Specification 42 clause 3 of Volume Two, and require a WOH energy rating ≥ 60 using a NatHERS software tool.
+For houses, the details are contained in Clause 3 of Specification 42 in Volume Two, and require a WOH energy rating ≥ 60 using a NatHERS software tool.

 For apartments, the details are contained in J3D15 of Volume One and require a WOH energy rating ≥ 50 using a NatHERS software tool.